In Search of Why

 So what was my why?
 It came to me during Bryant McGill's presentations in a quote from Harriet Tubman where she said that she could have freed thousands more slaves had they only known that they were slaves.
 The message was reiterated by Marianne Williamson when she talked about Moses going back to free the Jews from Pharaoh.
 Something about the idea of being free, and going back to save those still in captivity struck me.
 Being blessed and awake, enlightened and elevated, means nothing if it saves only one, if it could have saved many.
 The reason why I should work so hard at planning events and writing this blog, is not for money, or popularity, or "likes".
 It's so I can go back and save my people.
 For me that's women.
 Mostly single young women.
 Women who are giving up on love, frustrated, overworked, competing with other women, body shamed, or feeling like a failure.
 Women secluded at home and detached from the support of others.
 My why is for them.
 To embrace, enlighten, and love all the many women who in some way are not yet free, and don't even know it.

 What is your why?
-Leave your comments below on what you got from this post.
+Leave your comments below or share this post to Facebook with your thoughts.